ttom795/ESP32-Display/README.md

 # ESP32 Display Cloner

 This project demonstrates how to clone and display images on an SP7789 display using an ESP32.
-It uses the `TJpg_Decoder` library to decode JPEG images and the `TFT_eSPI` library for handling the display.
+It uses the `JPEGDEC` library to decode JPEG images and the `TFT_eSPI` library for handling the display.

+Update 2024/08/24: Tried using DMA.
+It didn't really work and I got more of a performance increase from moving the decoding to a seperate core.
+Currently the limit on framrate is the speed of decoding - it's possible to send and render data at a faster rate, but the decoder doesn't run fast enough to keep up.

 ## Requirements